 Article 2.
 PURPOSE AND SCOPE

-This Resolution shall form the basis and manner for the Commission to determine and share in a fair, equitable and transparent manner allocations of fish stocks listed in Article 5 and caught in the IOTC Area of Competence.
+This Resolution shall form the basis and manner for the Commission to determine and share in a fair, equitable and transparent manner allocations of fish stocks.

 Article 3.
 GUIDING PRINCIPLES

 3.1 The following principles shall guide the Commission’s decisions in determining allocations established pursuant to this Resolution, without prejudice to the sovereign rights and obligations of coastal States for the purpose of exploring and exploiting, conserving and managing the living marine resources within areas under national jurisdiction and the rights and obligations of all States to engage in fishing on the high seas, consistent with international law and Article IV of the Agreement.